guilhemmarchand/mercedes_splunk_start_defender/README.md

 `searchbnf.conf`

-Describes the custom command options and syntax, allowing autocomplention in Splunk.
+Describes the custom command options and syntax, allowing autocompletion in Splunk.

 `server.conf`